sebinside/stubits/README.md

 # stubits
-stubits - Simple to Use Broadcast Integration Tiles
+stubits - Simple to Use Broadcast Interaction Tiles